department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 ---
 layout: page-breadcrumbs.html
-title: How to Apply for VA Voc Rehab and Employment (VR&amp;E)
+title: How to Apply for VA Voc Rehab and Employment
 display_title: How to Apply
 order: 3
 template: detail-page